hackhubs/hackhubs/README.md

 About me at :- https://abhav.herokuapp.com/#home
 # 💫About Me :
 👨🏽‍💻 I’m currently focusing on competitive Coding and contribution to open source projects;
-🌱 I’m currently working as an androd app development using React Native.;
+🌱 I’m currently working as an android app development using React Native.;
 🤔 My interests are with Natural Language Processing/Understanding, Computer vision, Reinforcement Learning, etc..;
 💼 I’m pursuing a Bachelor's degree in Electronic And Computer Engineering;
 💬 Ask me about anything, I am happy to help;